Palestinian Christians: Christians of Gaza

 In 1974, the idea of establishing a new school was proposed by Father Jalil Awad, a former parish priest in Gaza who recognized the need to expand the Latin Patriarchate School and build a new complex.
 In 2011, the Holy family school had 1,250 students and the Roman Catholic primary school, which is an extension of the Latin Patriarchate School, continues to enroll a rising number of young students.
 The primary school was established approximately 20 years ago.
 Aside from education, other services are offered to Muslims and Christians alike with no discrimination.
 Services include women's groups, students' groups and youth groups, such as those offered at the Baptist Church on weekdays.
-As of 2013, only 113 out of 968 of these Christian schools students were in fact Christians.
+As of 2013, only 113 out of 968 of these Christian schools’ students were in fact Christians.

 In October 2007, Rami Ayyad, the Baptist manager of The Teacher's Bookshop, the only Christian bookstore in the Gaza Strip, was murdered, following the firebombing of his bookstore and the receipt of death threats from Muslim extremists.

+In 2008, the gate of the Rosary Sisters School was blown up, and the library of a Christian organization for youth was blown up with the guard being kidnapped.

+From the 3,000 Christians in 2007 when Israel intensified its siege and drove them out of the poor area, estimates indicate that the number of Christians in Gaza has decreased since.

+With a history stretching back to the first century, the 800–1,000 Christians who are thought to still be in Gaza represent the oldest Christian community in the world.
+At least eighteen people were killed when Israel bombed the Church of Saint Porphyrius, which is the oldest in Gaza, on 19 October 2023.